jhester/gradientbtn-titanium/README.md

 ===
 This Alloy widget and custom controller allows for quick creation of decent looking gradient buttons, just specify a base gradient color from which the gradient is calculated from.
 The button is touch responsive, going a shade darker onTouch.
 All other button styles and events are also supported.

+Everything needed to run in Alloy is included in the `widgets` folder.
+For use in regular Titanium, just include `GradientButton.js` inside your `Resources` folder.
+Examples for both are included.

 ####Alloy Example
 Include this in your XML view file: